-In the first few years, there cannot be any form of refinancing done on this debt.
-Even if it is allowed the cost for the same is too high.
+There cannot be any form of refinancing done on this debt in the first few years.
+Even if it is allowed, the cost for the same is too high.

-There is a detachable warrant which is issued with these bonds which provides certain rights to the investors to have a share of the profit of the business.
-With the warrant, the investor can purchase equity shares/bonds of the company which will give the investor a share of profit.
+There is a detachable warrant issued with these bonds, which provides certain rights to the investors to have a share of the profit of the business.
+With the warrant, the investor can purchase equity shares/bonds of the company, which will give the investor a share of the profit.

 Types of Payment in Kind Bonds

-There are different types of payment- in -kind bonds discussed as below –
+There are different types of payment-in-kind bonds discussed below –

 Payment in kind bonds toggle or pay if you like

 In this type of PIK bond, the borrowing company can defer the payment of interest by issuing additional bonds.
 It can finally pay after the bond matures.
 It is the discretion of the company whether to pay the interest periodically or on maturity in the form of cash or otherwise.
 The issuer has to inform the bondholder of this allotment at least 6 months before the payment date.
 For interest payment is made after maturity, the rate is much higher than the actual rate of interest.

 Here the bond issuing company has to pay the interest amount in cash if some of the criteria for restricted payment are fulfilled.
 If not, then they can pay in kind, which attracts a higher interest rate on final maturity.